10.4 Error Message Reference

 Cause

 The project file was not fully copied or downloaded before LCC Studio tried to open it.
-Cloud-storage downloads that appear complete but were still streaming cause this silently.
+Cloud-storage downloads that appear complete but are still streaming cause this silently.

 Resolution

-- Verify that the project file was fully downloaded or copied before opening it in LCC Studio.
-Use TeraCopy or equivalent hash verification to confirm completeness.
+- Verify the project was fully downloaded or copied before opening.
+Use hash verification to confirm completeness.

 - If copying from cloud storage, confirm the download finished before LCC Studio accessed the files.
-Partial downloads cause this error silently.
+Partial downloads produce this error with no warning.

 - If the source data is intact, recopy the full project folder and reprocess.